 Unfortunately not.
 Please don’t try!
 You need something like a Blendtec or Vitamix.

-- What kind of food processor do I need?
+What kind of food processor do I need?

-It might work in one with fewer watts.
-Before you buy one, I recommend reading the reviews and searching to see what people have said about making nut butter.
+It might work in one with even fewer watts.
+But before you buy one, I recommend reading the reviews and searching to see what people have said about making nut butter.

-- How much does X cups of peanuts yield?
+How much does X cups of peanuts yield?

-So you need about 2 cups + 2 tablespoons of peanuts for 1 cup of peanut butter.
+So you need about 1 3/4 cups of peanuts for 1 cup of peanut butter.

 Adding things to the peanut butter:

-- Can I add liquid stuff like honey, vanilla, etc.?
+Can I add liquid stuff like honey, vanilla, etc.?

-If you add anything liquid other than oil (which you do not need!), then the peanut butter will seize.
+If you add anything liquid other than oil (which you do not need), then the peanut butter will seize.
 It’ll be clumpy and pretty much ruined.
 So please don’t try that!

-- Can I add spices and salt?
+Can I add spices?

 You can!
 If you want vanilla, use the seeds of a vanilla bean.
 A little cinnamon is also nice.

-My recommendation is to make your peanut butter and once it’s your desired runniness, pour some peanut butter in a little bowl, add a little of whatever you want to add, and see if it works.
+My recommendation is to make your peanut butter, and once it’s your desired runniness, pour some peanut butter in a little bowl, add a little of whatever you want to add, and see if it works.

-- Don’t I need to add oil?
 Lots of other peanut butter recipes say to add oil!
+But…

 I have no idea why some recipes call for oil.
 Just keep processing, take breaks if necessary, and don’t give up!

 Do you see how runny my peanut butter is?
 I’ve never needed oil to get to this consistency!